bcgov/action-deployer-openshift/README.md

 # Route Verification vs Penetration Testing

-Deployment templates expect to find one or zero routes.

-A curl command will be run against that route to make sure it is accessible from outside the OpenShift project/namespace.
+Deployment templates are parsed for a route.
+If found, those routes are verified with a curl command for status code 200 (success).
+This ensures that applications are accessible from outside their OpenShift namespace/project.

-Using `penetration_test: true` will instead run OWASP ZAP (Zed Attack Proxy) against that route. `penetration_test_fail: false` can be used to fail pipelines if problems are found.
+Provide `penetration_test: true` to instead run a penetration test using [OWASP ZAP (Zed Attack Proxy)](https://github.com/zaproxy/action-full-scan) against that route. `penetration_test_fail: false` can be used to fail pipelines where problems are found.

 # Troubleshooting